Benjamin Watson: 2012 season

+New Orleans Saints (first stint)

 2013 season

 On March 18, 2013, the New Orleans Saints signed Watson to a three-year, $4.95 million contract with $1.80 guaranteed and a signing bonus of $1.20 million.

 Watson entered the Saints training camp slated as a backup for the first time in his career.
 Playing behind Jimmy Graham, Watson caught his first touchdown as a member of the Saints in week four on a four-yard pass by quarterback Drew Brees during a 38–17 win against the Miami Dolphins.
 On October 13, 2013, he collected three receptions for a season-high 61 receiving yards during a 30–27 loss at the New England Patriots.
 He was inserted in the starting lineup against the Patriots due to an injury to Jimmy Graham.
 In Week 10, Watson sustained a concussion in the Saints' 49–17 win against the Dallas Cowboys.
 He remained inactive for their Week 11 victory against the San Francisco 49ers.

 Watson finished his first season with the Saints with 19 receptions for 226 receiving yards and two touchdowns in 15 games and seven starts.

 2014 season

-Watson returned as the Saints’ secondary receiving tight end option behind Jimmy Graham in 2014.
+Watson returned as the Saints' secondary receiving tight end option behind Jimmy Graham in 2014.
 On October 5, 2014, Watson recorded a season-high five receptions for 43-yards during a 37–31 victory against the Tampa Bay Buccaneers in Week 5.
 In Week 13, he caught a season-long 15-yard pass from Drew Brees in the Saints' 35–32 victory at the Pittsburgh Steelers.
 Watson finished the season with 20 receptions for 136 receiving yards and two touchdowns in 16 games and eight starts.

 2015 season

 Watson entered the Saints season as the starting tight end after the departure of Jimmy Graham.
 Entering the season, Watson was elected an offensive team captain.

 In Week 6, Watson caught ten passes for 127-yards and a touchdown during a 31–21 victory against the Atlanta Falcons.
-Writing about that game on Thursday Night Football, one columnist wrote, “it should forever be remembered as The Ben Watson Game, as the 12-year veteran did his best Jimmy Graham impression with 10 catches and 127 yards and a touchdown.
-It was cool to watch one of the league's longtime good guys put up a random career game in his 12th season.
+Writing about that game on Thursday Night Football, one columnist wrote, "it should forever be remembered as The Ben Watson Game, as the 12-year veteran did his best Jimmy Graham impression with 10 catches and 127 yards and a touchdown.
+It was cool to watch one of the league's longtime good guys put up a random career game in his 12th season."

 On November 1, 2015, Watson recorded nine receptions for a season-high 147 receiving yards and a touchdown in the Saints' 52–49 win against the New York Giants in Week 8.
 Watson started in all 16 games in 2015 and caught a career-high 74 passes for 825 receiving yards and six touchdowns.

 At the conclusion of the 2015 season, Watson was recognized as one of three finalists (with Eli Manning and Anquan Boldin (winner)) for the Walter Payton NFL Man of the Year Award, honoring a player's volunteer and charity work as well as excellence on the field, and was named an alternate to the Pro Bowl.